dijasila/GPAW/doc/documentation/tddft/lcaotddft.rst

 large vacuum size is often unnecessary.
 Thus, to avoid using large vacuum sizes but get converged potential, one can use two approaches or their combination: 1) use multipole moment corrections or 2) solve Poisson equation on a extended grid.
 These two approaches are implemented in ``ExtendedPoissonSolver``.
+Also regular PoissonSolver in GPAW has the option remove_moment.

+In any nano-particle plasmonics calculation, it is necessary to use multipole correction.
+Without corrections more than 10Å of vacuum is required for converged results.

 Multipole moment corrections
 ----------------------------